 After you finish, go through all of your notes and start writing your director’s vision.
 We have a particular lesson in this film direction course, so if you haven’t read it yet, please do so before moving on to the following lessons.

 In the article, filmmaking for beginners, I’m talking about all you need to know before becoming a filmmaker.
 I recommend reading it before you move on to learn what you need to direct a movie.
 If you read it already, please move on.

 First, you need to know how you want the film to look.

-I recommend reading our article on the director’s vision that will help you understand how to choose the way your film is going to feel and look.
-Your first step to achieve that is to understand your idea of the movie and to make sure it is clear to you and later on to your stuff.
+I recommend reading our article on the director’s vision.
+That will help you understand how to choose the way your film will feel and look.
+Your first step to achieving that is to understand your idea of the movie and make sure it is clear to you and your staff.
 Once you can write your idea of the film in 50 words or less, it is clear.